 Flora Hammond, MD joined RHI November 2009 as the Chief Medical Affairs.
 She is the Covalt Professor and Chair of the Department of Physical Medicine and Rehabilitation at Indiana University School of Medicine.
 From 1995-2009, she worked at Carolinas Rehabilitation in Charlotte, North Carolina where she served as the Brain Injury Medical Director and Research Director.
 Dr Hammond graduated from medical school at Tulane University School of Medicine and completed her residency in Physical Medicine and Rehabilitation at the Baylor College of Medicine.
 She completed a brain injury medicine fellowship at Wayne State University School of Medicine.
 Her research in the area of brain injury includes studying the prediction of outcome, aging with brain injury, causes of and treatments for irritability, and quality of relationships.
 Dr. Hammond has 16 years of experience in rehabilitation care, research, and administration earning her a reputation for her success in these areas, and has received numerous awards for her work.

-Monte Spence, MHA joined RHI January 2011 as the Chief Operating Officer.
-Monte provides daily over-site to non-clinical system operations including: Quality and Performance Improvement, Information Technology, Regulatory, Facility Services, Dietary, Environmental Services, and Outpatient Clinic Operations.
+Monte Spence joined RHI in 2011 as the Chief Operating Officer.
+Monte provides daily over-site to non-clinical system operations including: Business Development and Statewide Affilliations, Performance Improvement, Information Technology, Facility Services, Dietary, Environmental Services, and Outpatient Clinic and general operations.
 He received his undergraduate degree in Health Care Administration from Eastern Michigan University, and Master of Science degree in Health Care Administration from Central Michigan University.
 Monte served 16 years in the U.S. Army as a Medical Service Officer.

 Marjorie R. Basey is Chief Financial Officer for Rehabilitation Hospital of Indiana.
 Her responsibilities include finance, accounting, patient financial services, care coordination, outpatient registration/scheduling, materials management, health information management and revenue cycle.
 Marjorie has also served as RHI’s Accounting Manager and Director of Hospital Financial Services prior to her current role.